Nobody Was Happy in the Situation That We Were In

-When the spot finally became available at the facility near their home, Kathleen and her husband were relieved that the two-hour daily commute was over.
-But at this new location, they faced another child care challenge that plagues the system here in Vermont: high caretaker turnover.
-She says, “He had about three different caretakers in the year that he was there.
-And they were all excellent and loving and caring but it’s just hard for the family to adjust to.”
+When the?spot finally became available at the facility near our home, we were relieved.
+But at this new location, we now had to deal with high caretaker turnover.
+Our son had about three different caretakers in the year that he was there.
+And they were all excellent and loving and caring but it’s just hard for a family to adjust to.